caitlinkuhlman/myRanker/README.md

 # RANKit

-RANKit empowers users to manipulate rankings through personalized data visualization and rank building.
-When considering the interpretation of multi-attribute datasets, a slight shift of importance from one attribute to another can heavily impact end ranking results.
-Yet, the concealment of algorithms used to compute the ranking leave consumers limited in knowledge about the derivation of rankings, resulting in possible exploitation of data to imply a conclusion that is not necessarily true.
+RANKit allows users to manipulate rankings through personalized data visualization and rank building.
+When interpreting multi-attribute datasets, a slight change of weight between attributes can heavily impact ranking results.
+Most publically available rankings do not expose the functions that were used to compute the weights of each attribute.
+This lack of disclosure results in possible exploitation of data because rankings can imply a conclusion that is not necessarily true.

 To allow for unbiased extrapolation of data, RANKit is composed of two tools: Explore and Visualize.